Woman, 23, allegedly shot boyfriend dead after he 'broke her jaw,' says lawyer

 ‘She defended herself because she had to, and Horton died because of his own actions,’ insisted Claire Touvell’s lawyer

-Claire Touvell, 23, a student at the Columbus State Community College in Ohio, was arrested in Worthington, outside Columbus.
+Claire Touvell, 23, was arrested in Worthington, outside Columbus.
 On Monday, police responded to reports of a shooting in a parking lot.
 There, responding officers found 22-year-old Stephen Horton fatally wounded, according to an arrest affidavit seen by The Independent.

 Touvell’s lawyer Daniel Sabol said that his client was the person who called 911 and added that she attempted to give CPR to her former lover before cops arrived on the scene.

 He was pronounced dead in the lot.
-Officers found a Ruger handgun at the grisly scene.
+Officers found a Ruger handgun at the scene.

 Sabol told The Independent that Touvell was acting in self-defense.
 “Claire is alive today because she had the courage to defend herself,” he told The Independent.